 Lee Jung-Beom follows up the magnificent 'The Man from Nowhere' with another tale of a hit man hitting rock bottom and having to battle to keep both his former quarry and himself alive from his former employers.
 Like the previous entry its a very well made and exciting film but this one suffers in comparison more for its similarities than its differences.
 Performances are strong with many stellar action set pieces.

 Similar to 'Nowhere', only with the emotions turned up to 11.
 It avoids some of the mistakes of its predecessor, but ends up making new ones.
 It felt derivative at times, but the action sequences were quite good.

 The relationship between Dong-Gun and Min-Hee is exceptional, pulling you into its complication immediately.
 However, unlike The Man From Nowhere, it has a problem of balancing its action and relationship drama elements.
-The action scenes are well choreographed but stretch too long, much like the first acts dramatic buildup, as both could've been better distributed.
-And most of the side characters are interchangable.
+The action scenes are beautifully choreographed if too long, much like the first acts dramatic buildup, as both could've been better distributed.
+And most of the side characters are interchangeable.